TobyX-Corp/phantom-react/docs/tutorial.md

 ...
 ```
-In the return statement, we declare the top level VR component: ViroScene.
-All other components are children of the ViroScene.
+In the return statement, we declare the top level VR component: Scene.
+All other components are children of the Scene.

-Viro360Image is the next component: it is known as a background component, in that is rendered behind all other objects in the scene.
-Viro360Image renders a 360 degree photo that surrounds the user.
+Image360 is the next component: it is known as a background component, in that is rendered behind all other objects in the scene.
+Image360 renders a 360 degree photo that surrounds the user.

-ViroText is declared next.
+Text is declared next.
 It displays the text "Hello World" at x,y,z position of (0,0,-2) with the font, font size and color specified by the style property.
 In our coordinate system, the viewer faces in the negative-Z direction, so providing a Z coordinate of -2 places the object in front of the viewer.
 ## Declaring Styles
 After the render method, we declare styles that can be used in our application.
 Styles generally represent layout properties for components.
-In our app, we declare a style named helloWorldTextStyle that describes the font type, color, size and alignment for our ViroText component.
+In our app, we declare a style named helloWorldTextStyle that describes the font type, color, size and alignment for our Text component.

 ```JavaScript
 var styles = StyleSheet.create({